 Opening Date Announced for Brampton's New Connection to the Subway

 Great news for Brampton’s commuters!
 There is indeed a much anticipated opening date for the Toronto-York Spadina subway extension, which will give Bramptonians a convenient way to connect to the subway.

 This is exciting for anyone who commutes from Brampton to access the subway line, since it will run between Sheppard West subway station and Vaughan Metropolitan Centre, which is accessible to Bramptonians via the 501 Zum Queen.

 So, if you commute, you’ll have a handy new option to hop on the subway starting this year.

 Currently, you could take a GO bus to Union or Yorkdale from Shoppers World, you could hop on a GO train to Union from Bramalea or Mount Pleasant, or you could hop on the 501 to York and take the TTC to Downsview - an abundance of options do exist to get you from Brampton onto the subway line.

-Taking Brampton’s own 501 Zum Queen to Vaughan Metropolitan Centre will be a much easier, quicker, hopefully cheaper, one-bus solution to getting on the subway.
+Taking Brampton’s own 501 Zum Queen to Vaughan Metropolitan Centre will be a cheaper, one-bus solution to getting on the subway — in total, riders will save about $5.40 one-way if they’re using a PRESTO card (cost to take Brampton Transit to get on the subway line is $2.95 vs. cost to take the GO from downtown Brampton to Union station is $8.35).
 Not to mention, none of those current options involve a direct connection between Brampton Transit and the subway line.

-Vaughan Metropolitan Centre will be at the tip of the subway line, with stops at Highway 407, Pioneer Village, York University, Finch West, Downsview Park, and finally, Sheppard West.
+Vaughan Metropolitan Centre will be at the tip of the subway line, with six stops in total, at Highway 407, Pioneer Village, York University, Finch West, Downsview, and finally connect to the existing Sheppard West.